-We explain more in detail in the following.
-First recall that any usual Grothendieck fibration over a small category $C$ can be obtained from a lax functor $C \too \Cat$, which is called the {\it Grothendieck construction} (\cite{Gr2}).
+We give more details below.
+First recall that any Grothendieck fibration (in the usual sense) over a small category $C$ can be obtained from a lax functor $C \too \Cat$, by a procedure known as the {\it Grothendieck construction} \cite{Gr2}.
 In \cite{A0}, it is shown that any metric fibration over a metric space $X$ can be obtained from a `lax functor' $X \too \Met$ that is called {\it metric action} (Definition \ref{metacdef}).
 Here $\Met$ is the category of metric spaces and Lipschitz maps.
-We can consider the Grothendieck and the metric fibration as the definition of fibrations via `the lifting property', while the lax functor and the metric action is the one via `the transformation functions'.
-More precisely, we have the following. \begin{thm}[Proposition \ref{metfib}] The Grothendieck construction gives a category equivalence
+Whereas metric fibrations can be defined by ‘a lifting property’ in a model categorical spirit, metric actions are best understood by ‘transformation functions’.
+The following shows that these two viewpoints are in fact equivalent.